chenggroup/ai2-kit/_sources/doc/manual/cll-workflow.md

   label:
     cp2k:  # Specify the cp2k parameter configuration
       limit: 10
       # The data used in this example has not been labeled, so it needs to be configured here.
-If there is an existing labeled dataset, this should be empty
+      # If there is an existing labeled dataset, this should be empty
-      # When this configuration is empty, the workflow will automatically skip the label phase of the first iteration and start execution from the train phase
+      # When this configuration is empty, the workflow will automatically skip the label phase of the first iteration
+      # and start execution from the train phase.
       init_system_files: [ h2o_64-train, h2o_64-validation ]
       input_template: |
         &GLOBAL